-Solid core panel, Solid wood panel, French, Glass, Double-swing
+Solid core panel, Solid wood panel, Glass

 At the time of the inspection the interior doors appeared to be in good condition.
 Any recommendations will be listed separately in the report.

 Paint: Lead Paint

 Various possible locations

 Any home built before 1978 may have lead paint somewhere unless it was completely gutted and rebuilt.
 This is not an inspection for lead based paint.
 See note under environmental concerns.